 Steve Guenther, Vice President, Digital Auditing

-The amount of money marketers waste on digital ad fraud is enormous, with one estimate reaching as high as $42 billion worldwide this year.
-But advertisers aren't the only ones losing.
-Publishers also lose when ad fraud diverts revenue from quality websites to fraudulent ones.
+The amount of money marketers waste on digital ad fraud is enormous, with one estimate reaching as high as $100 billion worldwide in 2023.
+But advertisers aren't the only ones affected.
+Publishers lose revenue when ad fraud tactics divert ad spend from quality websites to fraudulent ones.

 Legitimate publishers might think they are protected, but even quality sites can fall victim to ad fraud.
 Here are four questions that will help you evaluate your risk: